Lumorix-studios/Neo/README.md

 When you use the integrated code editor and agentic file tools, AgenticCoder reads and writes files **only within the workspace folder you explicitly open** (or individual files you pick).
 These file operations happen entirely on your device through the local Tauri/Rust layer — no file contents are uploaded anywhere by us.
 File contents are only sent over the network when you ask the AI to work with them, in which case they go directly to the AI provider endpoint you configured.

-AgenticCoder does not collect, transmit, or store this application data on external servers.
+NEO does not collect, transmit, or store this application data on external servers.

 The application does not require an AgenticCoder cloud account to store conversations or configuration.